My unofficial guide to speeding up WordPress with SWIFT Performance cache plugin! (Updated June 22, 2018)

 I’ve tried my best to offer detailed advice for everyone.
 But there will always be sites that need special configuration.
 Still have problems?
 Contact one of the Swift support channels mentioned below.

-- Free help is available on the Swift Performance Users Facebook group (fastest response, official support team and myself are on there), Swift Lite WordPress repo (slower response), or Swift website ticket (great option for paid users).
+- Free help is available on the Swift Performance Users Facebook group (fastest response, official support team and myself are on there), Swift Lite WordPress repo (slower response), or Swift website ticket (great option and more privacy for paid users).

 - More explanations about features can be found on official Swift knowledgebase (not fully documented), or the free Facebook group above.